 Plus an additional £17,500.
 Available for home renewable systems or connections.
 To an approved district heating scheme powered by a renewable energy source.

 The maximum funding for this is £15,000, including a maximum cashback amount of £6,000.
 The funding for each particular home improvement is as follows:

-This can include up to £8,000 cashback funding and a £500 incentive for the installation of a heat meter alongside a heat pump.
+This can include up to £8,000 cashback funding and a £500 incentive for installing a heat meter alongside a heat pump.

 The funding for each particular home improvement is as follows:

-To add to this you can also borrow up to £500 for secondary improvements.
-This can include the following home improvements a cylinder thermostats and heating controls.
+To add to this, you can also borrow up to £500 for secondary improvements.
+This can include the following home improvements cylinder thermostats and heating controls.

-Also hot water jackets that are needed for anyone of the above-listed improvements or systems.
+Also, hot water jackets are needed for anyone of the above-listed improvements or systems.

 If you are a homeowner in Scotland, you can apply for this home energy loan.

-If you are building your own home, you may be eligible for the loan to help pay for home renewable systems or energy storage systems.
+If you are building your own home, you may be eligible for a loan to help pay for home renewable systems or energy storage systems.